 410.659 - Advanced Recombinant DNA Lab

-This course is a continuation of Recombinant DNA Laboratory (410.656), intended for those who have completed the introductory course, or who have extensive molecular biology laboratory experience.
+This course is a continuation of 410.656 Recombinant DNA Laboratory, intended for those who have completed the introductory course or who have extensive molecular biology laboratory experience.
 This second course consists of a series of integrated laboratory exercises designed to give students hands-on experience with a variety of advanced recombinant DNA techniques.
-Exercises include molecular cloning; PCR optimization; site directed mutagenesis; mutation detection; measuring gene expression by quantitative real time PCR (qRT-PCR); and control of gene expression by RNA interference (RNAi).
-Students will be introduced to high throughput/high content screening procedures such as robotic liquid handling, microarray analysis, and utilization of bioinformatic techniques.
-Prerequisites: 410.601 Biochemistry; 410.602 Molecular Biology; 410.656 Recombinant DNA Laboratory; or consent of program committee
+Exercises include molecular cloning, PCR optimization, site-directed mutagenesis, mutation detection, measuring gene expression by quantitative real-time PCR (qRT-PCR), and control of gene expression by RNA interference.
+Students will be introduced to high-throughput/high-content screening procedures, such as robotic liquid handling, microarray analysis, and utilization of bioinformatic technique Prerequisites: 410.601 Biochemistry, 410.602 Molecular Biology 410.656 Recombinant DNA Laboratory, or consent of program committee.

 410.660 - Immunological Techniques in Biotechnology

 This laboratory course introduces students to methods for analyzing the immune system.
-Participants gain experience with various immunologic techniques used in research and biotechnology laboratories such as immunoassays, immunofluorescence, western blot analysis, SDS-PAGE, antibody purification (protein A), and cytokine assays.
-Additional topics for discussion include hybridoma technology, phage antibody libraries, therapeutic monoclonal antibodies, and flow cytometry.
-Prerequisites: 410.601 Biochemistry; 410.602 Molecular Biology; 410.603 Advanced Cell Biology I; 410.613 Principles of Immunology or undergraduate immunology course highly recommended; or consent of program committee
+Participants gain experience with various immunologic techniques used in research and biotechnology laboratories, such as immunoassays, immunofluorescence, western blot analysis, SDS-PAGE, antibody purification (protein A), and cytokine assays.
+Additional topics for discussion include hybridism technology phage antibody libraries, therapeutic monoclonal antibodies, and flow cytometry.
+Prerequisites: 410.601 Biochemistry, 410.6 Molecular Biology, 410.603 Advanced Cell Biology I, 410.613 Principles of Immunology or undergraduate immunology course highly recommended, or consent of program committee.

 410.731 - Bioprocessing and Scale-up Laboratory

 This course will provide students with hands-on experience in process development of biological product from a cell bank through purification.
 Students will develop two products; one produced in bacteria and the other in a mammalian cell culture system.
 Students will optimize growth conditions on a small scale and then produce the biologic in a bioreactor.
-Students will then purify the product after optimizing purification conditions.
-Topics to be covered include microbial fermentation, cell culture production, bioassays, product purification and the regulatory, engineering and business principles associated with scale-up of a biologic product.
-Prerequisites: 410.601 Biochemistry, 410.602 Molecular Biology, 410.603 Cell Biology 1
+Students then purify the product after optimizing purification condition Topics to be covered include microbial fermentation, cell cult production, bioassays, product purification, and the regulator engineering and business principles associated with scale-up a biologic product.
+Prerequisites: 410.601 Biochemistry, 410.602 Molecular Biology, 410.603 Advanced Cell Biology I.

 410.752 - High Throughput Screening & Automation Lab

-This course will utilize hands-on instruction in automated bioassay systems for high throughput screening (HTS) as an entry point to covering pertinent aspects of HTS, such as data manipulation, storage, and analysis; liquid handling robotics; microtiter plate washing, manipulation and bar coding; HTS assay detectors; and automated devices for assay setup, validation and visualization.
+This course will utilize hands-on instruction in automated bioassay systems for high-throughput screening as an entry point to covering pertinent aspects of HTS, such as data manipulation, storage, and analysis; liquid handling robotics; microtiter plate washing, manipulation, and bar coding; HTS assay detectors; and automated devices for assay setup, validation, and visualization.
 Cost considerations, HTS amenable assay systems, and miniaturization and scale-up will also be discussed.
-Prerequisites: All four core courses and 410.696 Bioassay Development
+Prerequisites: 410.601 Biochemistry, 410.602 Molecular Biology, 410.603 Advanced Cell Biology, and 410.696 Bioassay Development.

 Science Elective Courses